xakur/soppusite/_posts/2023-03-01-why-its-pointless-to-compare-yourself-to-others.md

 categories: life-tips
 tags: life-tips
 readtime: true
 excerpt: We are often told not to compare ourselves to others, but we may still inevitably do it anyway.
 It is said that the act of comparing is a natural part of human cognition, which can be beneficial for the process of improving oneself.
 While it can feel normal to compare yourself to others, it is not ideal.
-Well, it depends on your attitude towards it.
 ---

 <img src="/assets/img/comparing-is-pointless.png" alt="two women looking at their photos" style="display: block; margin: 0 auto;">

 We are often told not to compare ourselves to others, but we may still inevitably do it anyway.
 It is said that [the act of comparing is a natural part of human cognition, which can be beneficial for the process of improving oneself](https://wp.nyu.edu/mind/2021/02/27/why-do-we-compare-ourselves-to-others/).
 While it can feel normal to compare yourself to others, it is not ideal.
-Well, it depends on your attitude towards it.
+[Comparing can make you miserable.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable)

 When you see someone who is better than you, there are typically two ways to look at it: Are you acknowledging their merits and looking up to them?
 Or are you feeling jealous and unhappy that they are better than you?
 When I think about these two perspectives carefully, I realized that they are in fact, two very different concepts.
 In both scenarios, despite being aware of the differences present, the former is not based off a comparative mindset.